 Once the DNS has propagated, your web traffic should come in via the new ELB and be distributed across the EC2 instances running your web app.

 I hope this has been helpful for providing insights on how to get a load balancer set up in AWS.
-If I can be of further help then don’t hesitate to get in touch to ask about my freelance sysadmin and devops services.
+If I can be of further help then don’t hesitate to get in touch to ask about my SysAdmin and DevOps services.